Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Proofs for Results

 We turn to prove the corresponding result about MCE policies, which follows a similar line of reasoning relative to the soft $Q$-function.
-We use an elementary property of the softmax function, which we state and derive as \Cref{lemma:softmax} for the convenience of the unfamiliar reader. \hypertarget{proof:mce-policy}{} \thmMCEPolicy* \begin{proof} $\MCEPolicy$ is given by applying the softmax function to $\QSoft$.
+We use an elementary property of the softmax function, which we state and derive as \Cref{lemma:softmax} for the convenience of the unfamiliar reader. \hypertarget{proof:mce-policy}{} \begin{restatable}{theorem}{thmMCEPolicy} Given an MDP and an inverse temperature $\beta$, the MCE policy $\MCEPolicy$ determines $\reward$ up to $S'$-redistribution and potential shaping. \end{restatable} \begin{proof} $\MCEPolicy$ is given by applying the softmax function to $\QSoft$.
 Recall (or see \Cref{lemma:softmax}, below) that the softmax function is invariant to a constant shift, and no other transformations.
 This means that $\MCEPolicy$ is invariant to exactly those transformations that induce constant shifts in $\QSoft$ for each state.

-$S'$-redistribution induces no shift in $\QSoft$ by \Cref{thm:soft-q}.
+$S'$-redistribution induces no shift in $\QSoft$ by \Cref{lemma:Q_function_proximal_redistribution}.
 By \cref{lemma:potentials_to_soft_Q}, potential shaping induces a state-dependent constant shift.
 Thus, $\MCEPolicy$ is invariant to $S'$-redistribution and potential shaping.

 Conversely, we show that any state-dependent constant shift in $\QSoft$ can be described by these two kinds of transformations.
 Therefore, they are the only invariances.
 Let $B : \States \rightarrow \Reals$, and suppose $R_1$ and $R_2$ are two reward functions such that the corresponding soft $Q$-functions satisfy $\QSoftN{1}(s,a) = \QSoftN{2}(s,a) + B(s)$.
 Then,